guardian/support-service-lambdas/modules/product/README.md

 const productRatePlanId = getProductRatePlanId(
     'CODE',
     'GuardianWeekly',
-    'Digital', // TS2345: Argument of type "Digital" is not assignable to parameter of type "RestOfWorld" | "Domestic" 'Monthly',
+    'HomeDelivery', // TS2345: Argument of type "Digital" is not assignable to parameter of type "RestOfWorld" | "Domestic" 'Monthly',
 );
 ```